 Here is a simplified table from Motley Fool (assumes 7% return and a retirement age of 63).

-Based on the recommendation in Jean’s original Tweet, this individual should save 1x their income by age 30.
-Therefore, we’ll assume they start working at age 20 to give them a reasonable chance of making some investment contributions prior to age 30.
-If they began at age 20, they would have 47-years to contribute towards retirement in our scenario (age 67).
+Based on the recommendation in Jean’s original Tweet, an individual should save 1x their income by age 30.
+In the example below, we will assume they start working around age 20.
+In this scenario, they would have approximately 47-years to contribute towards their retirement (age 67).

 Assumptions #2: Average Return with +/-3% variance on $253/monthly ($8/day) savings by age 67